 How to cut citrus into segments

-- Slice off the top and bottom of the orange.
+- Using a sharp paring knife, slice off the top and bottom of the orange.

 - Cut away the peel and white pith.